The Ultimate Efficient Recycler

 - Almond Hulls: Almonds grow on trees.
 The nut is encased in both a shell and a fibrous cover called a "hull."
 Cattle have four chambers in their stomach which allow them to digest and gain nutrients from items that humans cannot.
 Dairy cows can eat almond hulls as part of their specially formulated diet.
 Cows use this energy to produce milk.

 - There are many more examples of how dairy cattle help recycle and preserve valuable resources.

 - Place several types of food processing by-products used for dairy feed in separate, brown paper bags.
-Students take turns feeling inside the bags and guessing the feed ingredient.
+Have the students take turns feeling inside the bags and guessing the feed ingredient.
 Review with students, identifying the original product and the changes that happened to create each by-product foodstuff.

 - Being a resourceful consumer of by-products is not the only way dairy cows are ultimate, efficient recyclers.
 In a moment, students will break into groups and discover the other ways dairy cows reduce, reuse and recycle.

-- Instruct students to place their journal entries in the correct chronological order, identifying areas where they see the process of recycling, reducing and reusing.
+- Instruct the students to place their journal entries in the correct chronological order, identifying areas where they see the process of recycling, reducing, and reusing.
 Students should be able to review the process from beginning to end and recognize that these steps are repeated to form an effective cycle.

 - Cows consume feed, made of food processing by-products.

-- The dairy farmer harvests the field and feeds the by-products to the dairy cattle.
+- Dairy farmers harvest fields and feed the by-products to dairy cattle.

 - Some possible discussions about this lesson may include: